How to grow… Sprouts

 3 July 2018

-Inexpensive and exceptionally easy to grow, even for complete novices, sprouts are a true superfood perfect for growing as things quieten down in the winter garden.
+Inexpensive and exceptionally easy to grow, even for complete novices, sprouts are a true powerhouse food perfect for growing as things quieten down in the winter garden.
 High in nutritional benefits, sprouts are not only tasty to eat but full of vitamins, amino acids and enzymes too, grown in just a few days from the likes of beans, seeds, nuts and grains.

-Cheap and simple to grow from the kitchen countertop at any time of year, there are a wide range of healthy sprouts to choose from, including sprouting lentils, alfalfa, broccoli, radish, tatsoi, red and white clover, mung bean, mustard and snow peas.
+Cheap and simple to grow from the kitchen countertop at any time of year, there are a wide range of healthy sprouts to choose from including sprouting lentils, alfalfa, broccoli, radish, tatsoi, red and white clover, mung bean, mustard and snow peas.
 And the equipment?
 Easy!
 All you need is a tray, some clean water and your chosen seeds.

 Seed and bulb experts Mr Fothergill’s have their own Sprouts Alive seed range and sprouting containers to help make growing easy and accessible for everyone.
 All seeds are microbiologically tested, non-GMO and chemical-free to ensure your home-grown crop is as healthy as possible.
-To help you choose what to grow, we’ve put together this handy guide to nature’s superfood.
+To help you choose what to grow, we’ve put together this handy guide to nature’s own superfood:

 What are sprouts?